mrwixxsid/simple_calculator_CPP/README.md

-# Advanced Calculator in C++
+# Simple Calculator in C++ with menu

-This is an advanced calculator program written in C++, offering a versatile set of mathematical operations for your computational needs.
+This is a simple calculator written in C++ and offers a versatile set of mathematical operations for your computational needs.
 With this calculator, you can perform basic arithmetic, raise numbers to power, find square roots, and calculate trigonometric functions.

 ## Features